 I believe the NGB Form 23 is one of the most important documents to keep in your personnel file.
-It gives you a great ‘snapshot’ of where you stand in respect to your retirement status.
-It tells you how much you can expect to earn at retirement.
-And it gives a very detailed explanation of how you earned retirement points during your entire career.
-This includes Active Duty time, membership points, drill weekend, annual training time and much more.
+It gives you a ‘snapshot’ of where you stand in respect to your retirement status.
+It tells you how much money you can expect to earn at retirement.
+And it provides you a detailed explanation of how many retirement points you earned each year of your career.
+This includes Active Duty time, membership points, drill weekend, annual training time, and much more.

 Where to Get Your NGB Form 23

 Depending upon what type of unit you are assigned to, you should ask your first line supervisor to help you get an updated copy.
-If they can’t help you out, make an appointment with your S1 Office.
+If they can’t help you, schedule an appointment with your S1 Office.
 If you are at the company level, your Unit Readiness NCO can get you a copy.
 You could also visit the G1 or state personnel office, but I highly recommend you start at your unit first.

 Reviewing Your NGB Form 23

 You should review your NGB 23 statement each year to check for errors.
 Spend 20 to 30 minutes and review your retirement points, creditable time in service, service dates, and estimated retirement pay to make sure everything is accurate.
 If you find mistakes on your report sit down with your S1 and get it fixed immediately.
 It isn’t that hard to do.
 It amazes me how many people never review their retirement points summary.
 Failure to spot check your report does more bad than good, so spend the 20 to 30 minutes to review your report for errors.

 If you want to learn more about the NGB Form 23, the best thing you can do is download NGR 680-2.
 This is the National Guard Regulation that describes the rules, regulations, and “details” about your NGB 23.
 You could also ask your S1 Section or Readiness NCO to give you a five to ten minute class about the “ins and outs” of it.
 And if you are a supervisor, make sure you teach this information to your subordinates, so they know what to do.